Marlies obtained her PhD in entomology at the University of Amsterdam, the Netherlands. She likes writing about insects and other subjects.

 The female stays near or on top of her cocoon and 'calls' males by emitting a volatile substance.
 After mating, the females produce 200-300 eggs on top of the cocoon.
-The females do not move away and probably die soon afterwards.
-The males die in autumn or winter, but the eggs - that have very hard shells - overwinter.
+The females do not move away and probably die soon afterward.
+The males die in autumn or winter, but the eggs (which have very hard shells) overwinter.

 A Walking Caterpillar

 One afternoon in August three vapourer moth males entered our flat through an open bedroom window, within one hour’s time.
-We captured the first two and released them, surprised why suddenly two identical moths had come inside, as we had never seen any of them in the neighbourhood, before.
-The third had made it all the way to the kitchen, and then we understood: the caterpillar that we had kept in a cage in the kitchen, and that had pupated a few weeks earlier, had just changed into a female vapourer moth - she must have been calling the males!
+We captured the first two and released them, surprised why suddenly two identical moths had come inside, as we had never seen any of them in the neighborhood before.
+The third had made it all the way to the kitchen, and then we understood: the caterpillar that we had kept in a cage in the kitchen, and that had pupated a few weeks earlier, had just changed into a female vapourer moth.
+She must have been calling the males!

 Damage by Orgyia antiqua

 As mature caterpillars can eat quite a large amount of leaf, they can be troublesome in gardens.
 However, they seldom appear in large enough numbers to become a pest and if an outbreak is severe, it is always local.

 The moths will undoubtedly be eaten by birds, spiders, and wasps of the Vespidae family.
 The latter are even known to 'steal' moths from spiders' webs.